solana-foundation/developer-content/docs/core/programs/rust.md

 ]);
 ```

-Then fetch the AccountInfo for the account using its address.
+Then fetch the `AccountInfo` for the account using its address.

 ```ts /newAccountKp.publicKey/
 const newAccount = await pg.connection.getAccountInfo(newAccountKp.publicKey);
 ```

-Lastly, deserialize the AccountInfo's data field using the predefined schema.
+Lastly, deserialize the `AccountInfo`'s `data` field using the predefined
+schema.

 ```ts /newAccount.data/ {2-4}
 const deserializedAccountData = borsh.deserialize(